 Parnassus Mid-Cap Fund

-As of March 31, 2013, the NAV of the Parnassus Mid-Cap Fund was $22.26, so the
+As of December 31, 2013, the NAV of the Parnassus Mid-Cap Fund was $25.10, so after taking dividends into account, the

-total return for the quarter was 9.82%.
-This compares to a gain of 12.96% for the Russell Midcap Index (the "Russell”) and 10.44% for the
+total return for 2013 was 28.27%.
+This compares to 34.76% for the Russell Midcap Index (“Russell”) and 32.46% for the

-Lipper Multi-Cap Core Average, which represents the average multi-cap core fund followed by Lipper (the "Lipper average").
-We are pleased that the Fund started the year with such a large gain, but are disappointed that we fell behind our benchmarks.
+Lipper Multi-Cap Core Average, which represents the average return of the multi-cap core funds followed by Lipper (“Lipper

+We are pleased that the Fund had such a strong return in 2013 but are disappointed that we fell behind our benchmarks.
 The

 Below is a table comparing the Parnassus Mid-Cap Fund with the Russell and the Lipper average for the one-, three- and fiveyear

 periods and for the period since inception on April 29, 2005.
 Further down is a graph showing the growth of a

 Performance data quoted represent past performance and are no guarantee of future returns.